Building to Understand: Examining Teens' Technical and Socio-Ethical Pieces of Understandings in the Construction of Small Generative Language Models: Findings

 Socio-ethical pieces were also voiced in relation to each other.
 This was particularly evident when teens ascribed responsibility for LM behaviors and potential harms to designers \textbf{(SE2)}.
 This piece was often voiced in relation to potential copyright violations \textbf{(SE4)}, devaluing human creativity and creative jobs \textbf{(SE6, SE7)}, and misinformation and discrimination being undesirable \textbf{(SE9, SE10)}.
 For example, consider the following reflection by Shark: ``we designed our system, and it automates something that humans can do, but the lyricists will still have the job of like checking it, proofreading it'' (see Figure \ref{fig:connections}).
-Here, his understanding of the responsibility of the designer \textbf{(SE2)} in relation to the automation and transformation of creative jobs \textbf{(SE7)} is evident.
+Here, voiced that designers are responsible for the system \textbf{(SE2)} in relation to the automation and transformation of creative jobs \textbf{(SE7)}.
 Another example of \textbf{(SE2)} being related to another socio-ethical piece came from Gregory, who voiced: ``we are licensed by Hasbro, so we can do whatever we want.''
 This sentence shows Gregory's understanding that designers are responsible \textbf{(SE2)} and that using data from the internet without the required permissions could lead to copyright violations \textbf{(SE4)}.